kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

 	["text":"New York CURA Healthcare Center"]
 ]
 ```
+3. I want to determine 'yes' or 'no' for each items of **the expected data**.
+My test case should emit message for each text if it is "displayed:yes" or "displayed:no" in the target Web page.
-3. The two lists roughly corresponds; but these are not 100% correspondent.
+4. The two lists roughly corresponds; but these are not 100% correspondent.
 I mean:
-  - The size of **the found elements** is not necessarily equal to the size of **the expected texts**.
+  - The size of **the found elements** is not necessarily equal to the size of **the expected data**.
 Making one-to-one correspondence between entries of each lists may results remainders.
   - These lists may be sorted differently.
 Either of these may be unsorted at all.
-4. I want to iterate over **the expected texts** to find out if each text is displayed in the target page.
+5. I want to iterate over **the expected data** to find out if each text is displayed in the target page.
 Therefore ***I want to perform nested iteration over the found elements*** in order to perform text matching.
-5. I want to determine 'yes' or 'no' for each items of **the expeted texts**.
-My test case will emit **the found elements** with "displayed:yes" or "displayed:no" as the final report.

 I think that this problem is frequently asked in the in the Katalon forum.
 - https://forum.katalon.com/discussion/6967/get-text-of-multiple-div-elements